Murroe: Environs

-Murroe is located in the north-eastern part of County Limerick, approximately 15 km from Limerick City and close to the County Tipperary border.
+Murroe is in the north-eastern part of County Limerick, surrounded by the Slieve Felim Mountains.
+It is around 15 km east of Limerick city and close to the County Tipperary border.
 Nearby towns include Cappamore and Newport.
-The village is located on the R506 road.
-It is surrounded by the Slieve Felim Mountains.
+The village is on the R506 road.

 History

 The first Roman Catholic church was erected in Murroe village around 1731.
 This was replaced by a second church on the main street in 1807.
 The parish priest in 1808 was Daniel O'Brien.
 This second church was described as by Samuel Lewis in 1837 “a large and handsome building”.
 The third and final church was erected in 1905.
 There were two fairs held in the village (in April and October) from at least 1825.

 The village expanded in the late 1820s with the arrival of the Anglican Rev. Thomas P. Le Fanu (father of Sheridan Le Fanu) to the neighbouring parish of Abington and Sir Matthew Barrington (1788–1861), 2nd Barrington baronets of Limerick to Glenstal Castle.
 In 1828, Le Fanu and Matthew Barrington established a dispensary on the main street.
 In 1926, Glenstal Castle became Glenstal Abbey monastery and boarding school.

 Murroe once had eight primary schools in the area.
-Each of the schools, called Murroe, Clonkeen, Eyon, Kiskiquirk were split into a boys' and girls' school.
+Each of the schools, called Murroe, Clonkeen, Eyon, and Kiskiquirk, were split into a boys' and girls' school.

 John Canon Hayes, founder of Muintir na Tíre, was born in Murroe in 1882.
 He was a priest of the Archdiocese of Cashel and Emly, ordained at the Irish College, Paris in 1913 and died at Bansha, County Tipperary, where he was the parish priest, in 1957.

 Landmarks

-The village contains the Murroe Memorial Cross, a prominent War of Independence memorial in the form of a modern highly decorated Celtic high cross.
+The village contains the Murroe Memorial Cross, a War of Independence memorial in the form of a decorated modern Celtic high cross.
 It was erected in May 1923 to commemorate the men of the east Limerick and Mid Limerick brigades of the Irish Republican Army who lost their lives in the Irish War of Independence.
-It is believed to be one of the first such large scale memorials erected in the State after the war.
+It is believed to be one of the first such large-scale memorials erected in the State after the war.